palewire/first-github-scraper/docs/action.md

     steps:
 ```

-Next, we will tell the virtual machine that is hosting this Action to install Pipenv and Python 3, along with the libraries our scraper will use.
+Next, we will tell the virtual machine that is hosting this Action to install Python 3, along with the libraries our scraper will use.

 The `name` keyword denotes the title we give the step.